ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/134e9095-8206-41fc-996b-7659ae636eb6)

-Deployment been succesfully deployed.
-Now I will `describe` deployment.
+The deployment has been successfully deployed.
+Now, I will `describe` the deployment.

 ![image](https://github.com/user-attachments/assets/0490c407-6636-4359-ae20-6e7948eec9a6)

 ## 5.4 Update your Deployment manifest to scale your application to three replicas.

-To scale my application to three replicas, I simply need to modify `Replicas` field in configuration.
+To scale my application to three replicas, I simply need to modify the `replicas` field in the configuration.

 ![image](https://github.com/user-attachments/assets/711b9024-187d-483c-9e9c-2e56c323d382)